jhasun/jhasun.github.io/essays/ai-experience.md

 Other than the uses listed above, I can't think of other uses that I could use AI for within the scope of this course.

 ### III.
 Impact on Learning and Understanding:
 AI is a powerful tool that can be utilized for both educational and professional purposes.
+For software developers, it can be a coding assistant that's there with you every step of the way.

 ### IV.
 Practical Applications: